-UNIT PROCE SSES To be assessed The set of inputs and outputs (economic flows, excluding the product, and environmental interventions) of a physical individual process, or a set of processes within an individual production location; or the characterisation of a physical individual process in relation to the LCA in which it is used.
-Use for Data provided by ir in using an LCA. ndividual companies ; or assessment of p process data of individ dual companies edigree core 1 2 3 4 5 COMPLETENESS ; 1 1 1 1 1 Completeness of environmental in All environmental interventions from the LCA 2 list have a value All environmental interventions that could reasonably be expected have a value Interventions are missing that could reasonably be expected but are expected to be less relevant to the process's environmental profile Interventions are missing that could reasonably be expected but are expected to be relevant to the process's environmental profile or of which no assessment can be made in advance as to whether they are relevant Example Value can also be zero.
+UNIT PROCESSES To be assessed be assessed The set of inputs and outputs (economic flows, excluding the product, and environmental interventions) of a physical individual process, or a set of processes within an individual production location; or the characterisation of a physical individual process in relation to the LCA in which it is used.
+Use for Data provided by in in using an LCA. ndividual companies; or assessment of p rocess data of individ dual companies Indicator Pedigree score 1 2 3 4 5 COMPLETENESS • Completeness of environmental interventions All environmental interventions from the LCA 2 list have a value All environmental interventions that could reasonably be expected have a value Interventions are missing that could reasonably be expected but are expected to be less relevant to the process's environmental profile Interventions are missing that could reasonably be expected but are expected to be relevant to the process's environmental profile or of which no assessment can be made in advance as to whether they are relevant Example Value can also be zero.
 The value may reasonably be set to zero.
-Missing interventions unknown Completeness of flows (flows = raw mate energy, emissions erials, All flows are qualified and quantified All flows are quantified.
+Missing interventions unknown Completeness of economic flows (flows = raw materials, energy, emissions, waste.)
+All flows are qualified and quantified All flows are quantified.
 The flows that are expected to be relevant to the process's environmental profile are quantified All flows are quantified.
 The majority of the material and energy flows are quantified The economic flows for which data were available are quantified The complete- ness of economic flows is unclear/ unknown Example E.g.: Each additive is mentioned and the amount used is stated.
 E.g. Additives that appear to be the main material in terms of production and composition are not quantified.
 E.g. water emission is not quantified